How Might You Use a 1031 Exchange to Defer Paying Taxes

 Question: I inherited some land from my aunt in 2004.
 I want to sell the land now.
 What are the tax consequences?
 What are the capital gains, if any?
 How can I avoid paying tax on the capital gains?

-Philip J. Hundl is a shareholder in the law firm of Wadler, Perches, Hundl & Kerlick with offices in Wharton, El Campo and Richmond, Texas.
-If you have questions about using a 1031 exchange or you have other property law or probate questions, please call our office at 800-929-1725 for an appointment at any of our three convenient offices.
+If you have questions about using a 1031 exchange or you have other property law or probate questions, please call our office at 800-929-1725.
+You can arrange for an appointment at any of our five convenient offices.